EESSI/docs/docs/site_build/site_cvmfs.md

 !!! note

     The reason we configure `root` to be the owner of the CVMFS repository is that EasyBuild, when configured through `EESSI-extend`, by default creates read-only installations.
-This causes issues if CVMFS has to put catalog files (`.cvmfscatalog`) files in these directories, which are metadata files that CVMFS uses to list the files/directories present in the repository.
+This causes issues if CVMFS has to put catalog files (`.cvmfscatalog`) files in these directories.
+CVMFS catalog files are metadata files that CVMFS uses to list the files/directories present in the repository.
 While it is technically possible to use a regular user, this would require making all directories in which CVMFS would create a `.cvmfscatalog` file writeable in a transaction, then create the catalog files, then remove the write permissions again.
 The same approach would need to be taken to reinstall software that was already installed.
 We consider this unnecessarily complex, and instead prefer to have the repository owned by root.

 **6. Configure CVMFS catalog creation**

 Here, we have two options.

+**Option 1**

-**Option 1:** we create a `.cvmfsdirtab` file in the root of the repository.
+We create a `.cvmfsdirtab` file in the root of the repository.
 This will tell CVMFS at which directory levels to create [catalog files](https://cvmfs.readthedocs.io/en/stable/cpt-details.html#nested-catalogs).
 We advise that you simply use the latest `.cvmfsdirtab` that is used for the upstream EESSI repository as well.
 You can get it from [the EESSI/filesystem-layer repository](https://github.com/EESSI/filesystem-layer/blob/main/roles/create_cvmfs_content_structure/files/.cvmfsdirtab) or simply copy it from `/cvmfs/software.eessi.io/.cvmfsdirtab` on a system where `EESSI` is available.

+!!! note
-The upside of Option 1 is that it creates catalogue files at the root of each EasyBuild installation prefix.
+    The upside of this option is that it creates catalogue files at the root of each EasyBuild installation prefix.
 This causes files that are typically accessed together (namely: that belong to the same software installation) to be indexed within the same catalog, which is typically good for performance.
 The downside is that if installations are extremely big, the catalog may exceed the largest size that CVMFS recommends (upto 200k files/dirs per catalog).

+**Option 2**

+You can configure your CVMFS server to do [automatic catalog creation](https://cvmfs.readthedocs.io/en/stable/cpt-repo.html#automatic-management-of-nested-catalogs) by setting `CVMFS_AUTOCATALOGS=true` in the server configuration file (`/etc/cvmfs/repositories.d/$repo_name/server.conf`).

+!!! note
-**Option 2:** you can configure your CVMFS server to do [automatic catalog creation](https://cvmfs.readthedocs.io/en/stable/cpt-repo.html#automatic-management-of-nested-catalogs) by setting `CVMFS_AUTOCATALOGS=true` in the server configuration file (`/etc/cvmfs/repositories.d/$repo_name/server.conf`).
-The upside of Option 2 is that it will ensure that the number of files per catalog stays within the recommended limits.
+    The upside of Option 2 is that it will ensure that the number of files per catalog stays within the recommended limits, even when you have an installation with an excessive amount of files.
 The downside is that CVMFS does not know which files are commonly accessed together (e.g. because they belong to the same software installation) and might spread them over multiple catalogues - even when that's not strictly needed in terms of catalog size.

 Here, we follow **Option 1**.